Saudi woman held at Bangkok airport says fears death if repatriated

 He added that Thai authorities had contacted the "Saudi Arabia embassy to coordinate".

+She took to Twitter to plead her case, livestreaming a video where she spoke about how her father had told Saudi embassy officials she was a "psychiatric patient" who had to be returned.

-Human Rights Watch Asia deputy director Phil Robertson decried the actions of the Thai authorities.
+Human Rights Watch Asia deputy director Phil Robertson slammed the Thai authorities and urged the UN refugee agency to help the teenager.

 "What country allows diplomats to wander around the closed section of the airport and seize the passports of the passengers?" he said, adding that there is "impunity" within the family unit in Saudi Arabia to abuse women.